duritong/trocla/README.md

 ## Configuration

 Trocla can be configured in /etc/troclarc.yaml and in ~/.troclarc.yaml.
 A sample configuration file can be found in `lib/trocla/default_config.yaml`.
+By default trocla stores all data in /tmp/trocla.yaml

+### Profiles

+It is possible to define profiles within the configuration file.
+The idea behind profiles are to make it easy to group together certain options for automatic password generation.

+Trocla ships with a default set of profiles, which are part of the `lib/trocla/default_config.yaml` configuration file.
+It is possible to override the existing profiles within your own configuration file, as well as adding more.
+Note that the profiles part of the configuration file is merged together and your configuration file has precedence.

+The profiles part in the config is a hash where each entry consist of a name (key) and a hash of options (value).

+Profiles make it especially easy to define a preset of options for SSL certificates as you will only need to set the certificate specific options, while global options such as C, O or OU can be preset within the profile.

+Profiles are used by setting the profiles option to a name of the pre-configured profiles, when passing options to the password option.
+On the cli this looks like:

+    trocla create foo plain 'profiles: rootpw'

+It is possible to pass mutliple profiles as an array, while the order will also reflect the precedence of the options.

+Also it is possible to set a default profiles option in the options part of the configuration file.

 ### Storage backends